-Brewed from high-quality organic Yamadanishiki rice, Konteki “Pearls of Simplicity” prides itself with its simplicity and purity rooted in Zen Buddhism and Japanese culture.
+Konteki "Pearls of Simplicity" is brewed from high-quality organic Yamadanishiki rice.
+This junmai daiginjo prides itself with its simplicity & purity, rooted in Zen Buddhism and Japanese culture.

-Unlike its nearly-identical sibling, Tears of Dawn, the small-batch Pearls of Simplicity doesn’t contain any added alcohol.
-It leaves it a more unstated appeal with less intense floral aromatics.
+Unlike its close sibling, Tears of Dawn, the small-batch Pearls of Simplicity doesn't add any distilled alcohol.
+It leaves it with an unstated appeal and less intense floral notes & aromatics.